Groestlcoin/lightning/doc/beginners-guide/beginners-guide.md

 Useful commands:

-- [lightning-newaddr](ref:lightning-newaddr): get a bitcoin address to deposit funds into your lightning node.
+- [lightning-newaddr](ref:lightning-newaddr): get a groestlcoin address to deposit funds into your lightning node.
 - [lightning-listfunds](ref:lightning-listfunds): see where your funds are.
 - [lightning-connect](ref:lightning-connect): connect to another lightning node.
 - [lightning-fundchannel](ref:lightning-fundchannel): create a channel to another connected node.